cztomczak/cefpython/api/BrowserSettings.md

 0 to enable use of the background color but will be otherwise ignored.

-### caret_browsing_enabled

-(bool) Controls whether the caret position will be drawn.
-Also configurable using the --enable-caret-browsing switch.

 ### databases_disabled

 (bool) Controls whether databases can be used.
 Also configurable using the --disable-databases switch.